SoulPancake/SoulPancake/README.md

 # Hi, I'm Anurag
 ## OSS — OpenFGA, Valkey, Redis, GoCV, and more
-## I enjoy Backend, Infra, systems, NLP — and math
+## I enjoy Backend, Infra, systems, NLP, hacking and math
 ## Jack of all stacks, master of some
 ## Polyglot in progress — picked up a few languages, always learning more